jaroslawhartman/withings-sync/README.md

 - Garmin Connect
 - Trainer Road

+or to get json output data from Withings.

 **NOTE: For Docker usage hits see at end of this document:** https://hub.docker.com/r/stv0g/withings-sync

 **NOTE: Included support for Withings OAuth2!
 See 'Obtaining Withings authorization'**